Twodragon0/OpenWRT-IPFS/README.md

 ./install v0.4.23
 ```

-# IPFS installaiton in OpenWRT OS
+# IPFS installaiton on OpenWRT Router

 A bare bones [IPFS](https://ipfs.io) installer using OpenWRT for the Raspberry Pi and other ARM-based devices.